AdamDah/.github/profile/README.md

 # **Alice's Deposit**

+**Cypher Deposit: Your Path to Financial Privacy!** We're a passionate team of finance enthusiasts revolutionizing crypto withdrawals.
+Protect your identity, ensure confidentiality, and reclaim control over your financial transactions.Join us for a secure, seamless, and private crypto withdrawal experience. 💰🔒🌐

 **Privacy is not an option**

 In an increasingly connected Blockchain ecosystem, it becomes difficult to untie your on-chain activity from your identity.
 Alice's Deposit allows you to separate your addresses from your identity while giving you the ability to leverage your funds in the physical world.

 **A Youtube video of our product :** [here]()
 ####

+**Privacy is not an option**
+Cypher Deposit is a revolutionary platform empowering private crypto withdrawals with cutting-edge tech.
+Leveraging ZKBOB for anonymous transfers, liquidity pools through SDK integration, and Filecoin Bacalhau for secure access to Optimism blockchain, users enjoy utmost confidentiality.
+With its Near protocol frontend, Cypher Deposit embraces decentralization, ensuring data integrity.
+Push notifications further enhance user convenience.
+Redefine financial autonomy with Cypher Deposit, where privacy, security, and user-centricity converge for a seamless and confidential withdrawal experience in the dynamic world of cryptocurrencies. 🚀💱🔒

 ## **Features** ✨